Share / Save

 Alberta land leased to oil sands development

 We conducted a first-of-its-kind analysis of the environmental performance of in situ oil sands operations, comparing mining and in situ development side by side.
-Our resulting fact sheet revealed that in situ development is not an environmental gamechanger.
+Our resulting fact sheet [external link] revealed that in situ development is not an environmental gamechanger.

 Associated impacts, in fact, are higher than those of mining in certain categories.
 In situ oil sands development is more greenhouse gas and sulphur dioxide intensive per barrel of bitumen than oil sands mining.
 While it would seem that oil sands mining would have a greater impact on Alberta's forests, the data suggests that from a cumulative perspective, in situ development may result in a greater loss of forest habitat.
 In situ also fares poorly when you factor in the loss of habitat associated with the increased gas production required to fuel in situ extraction.
 That means a typical in situ barrel may actually have a higher land footprint than a mined barrel of bitumen.
 This could have huge impacts on wildlife such as caribou, a threatened species in the area.